Cycls/docs/index.md

 ## Sarya

-**Sarya** is a software framework to build, publish, and share your AI powered apps.
+**Sarya** is a software framework to build, publish, and share customer facing AI powered apps.

 > github,discord, links